-How to download iOS 10.2.1 developer beta 2 to your iPhone or iPad
+How to download iOS 10.3.3 developer beta 3 to your iPhone or iPad

-Update December 20, 2016: Apple has just released iOS 10.2.1 beta 2 for developers.
+Update June 13, 2017: Apple has just released iOS 10.3.3 beta 3 for developers.
 If you have a previous iOS 10 beta installed, you can head to Settings > General > Software Updates and get started downloading.
-If you were waiting for beta 2 to get started with testing for iOS 10.2.1, keep reading and we'll help you get set up.
+If you were waiting for beta 3 to get started with iOS 10.3.3, keep reading and we'll help you get set up.

 - How to make an archived backup of your iPhone or iPad